Cover

 CORS Errors in Fetch vs. Axios

-Fetch and Axios handle CORS differently:
+Fetch and Axios handle CORS failures differently:

-// Fetch - generic error messages
+// Fetch — generic, unhelpful error message

 fetch('https://api.example.com/data')